reinier/reinierladan.nl/src/projects/schiphol.md

 After a year and a half of running the Schiphol app business, I managed three other product teams within Schiphol and learned a ton about getting to know a group of people that I did not select myself.

-**During my time at Schiphol, I transitioned from a designer who could manage himself to a full-time product manager.**
+**During my time at Schiphol, I transitioned from a product designer to a design focussed product manager.**